syncfusion-content/javascript-docs/js/api/ejRTE.md

-This API allows the image browser support in the RTE control to browse, create, delete, and upload the image files to the specified current directory.
+This API allows the image browser to support in the RTE control to browse, create, delete, and upload the image files to the specified current directory.

 Default Value: